nobl/ioBroker.senec/README.md

 - System details: Battery SOH, inverter state/temperatures, module states, casing temperature, warranty info and more are now polled from the SENEC app API (hourly).
 - Abilities: Installed feature packages (MOBILITY, PEAK_SHAVING, SG_READY, etc.) are queried at startup.
 - Wallbox control (experimental): If your SENEC system has wallboxes, you can control charging current, smart charge, and intercharge via `control.Wallbox` datapoints.
 Enable in adapter settings.
 Please report your experience to the developer.
-- Wallbox cloud API: Wallbox discovery via SENEC App API at startup.
-Cloud-based wallbox control is being worked on — shoutout to [marq24](https://github.com/marq24/ha-senec-v3) for the groundwork on wallbox API integration in the HA community.
+- Wallbox cloud API (experimental): Wallbox discovery and measurements via SENEC App API.
+Wallbox data is polled on all tiers (dashboard/details/heavy) including AllTime history rebuild.
+Cloud-based wallbox control is being worked on.
+Shoutout to [marq24](https://github.com/marq24/ha-senec-v3) for the groundwork on wallbox API integration in the HA community.
 - New API endpoints: System status, data availability, online state, and forecast charging settings.
 - API polling resilience: Each API endpoint is now polled independently via `Promise.allSettled` — one failing endpoint no longer blocks others in the same tier.
 Per-endpoint last-poll timestamps visible under `_api.info.lastPoll.*`.
 - API paths updated to June 2026 format for future compatibility.